NixOS/nixos-homepage/src/content/blog/newsletters/2018_14-reproducible-builds-summit-gnome-330-rfc-process-linter-arion.md

 ---
-title: "#14 - Reproducible builds summit, Gnome 3.30, RFC process, linter, Arion"
+title: '#14 - Reproducible builds summit, Gnome 3.30, RFC process, linter, Arion'
 date: 2018-12-19
 description: Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible.
 ---